jeromegold/coding_three_repo/README.md

 **Introduction:**

 The image generator DALL-E has been in the news lately ("From Trump Nevermind babies to deep fakes: DALL-E and the ethics of AI art", The Guardian 18.6.2022).
+Opinions regarding the use cases and benefit of DALL-E to society tend to vary.